kodemeister/asm584/README.md

 ### Control Statements

 Control statements are a special feature of X584 simulator.
-They allow to analyze certain outputs of K584VM1, change the program counter and so on.
-K584VM1 microprocessor itself does not support control statements.
+They allow to analyze certain outputs of K584VM1 microprocessor, change the program counter and so on.
+K584VM1 itself does not support control statements.
 They are supposed to be executed by external hardware, such as K584VU1.

 Each microinstruction can have only one optional control statement.
 It should be placed after either the microinstruction or X584 comment.